masternodeh/0-docs/docs/sd/servicedesk-info.md

 * From the URL ticket in the TG channel, mod opens it with the credentials communicated on a previous section
 * Mod checks the stuck TX details and changes the state of the ticket to "Escalated to Discord" when data validated
 * System sends an email to the dev team with the details of the escalated ticket
-* If mod gets the confirmation by users that the issue is solved, (s)he can close manually some tickets quicker before the system does it automatically
+* If mod gets the confirmation by users that the issue is solved, (s)he can close manually some tickets quicker than when the system does it automatically after 7 days
 * Active monitoring by some mods of the ticketing queues at https://0exchange.atlassian.net/jira/servicedesk/projects/ZEH/section/incidents/custom/51